Aulus Ofilius

 Ofilius had written various legal treaties.
 He had addressed one of his treaties to wealthy Equestrian and friend to Cicero, Titus Pomponius Atticus.
 Ofilius was also the author of an extensive commentary on Praetorian Edict or Proclamations.
 He is often cited in the Digest.

 Pliny the Elder mentions in his Natural History Ofilius's wife Clodia, who he reports died at the age of 115.
 She may have been the daughters Appius Claudius Pulcher.

-In Digest Ulpian is quoted when he mentions Ofilius concerning the health of slaves: "The question arises whether [a slave], whose tongue has been cut out, is healty.
+In Digest Ulpian is quoted when he mentions Ofilius concerning the health of slaves: "The question arises whether [a slave], whose tongue has been cut out, is healthy.
 This problem is dealt with by Ofilius in respect to horses.
 His opinion is in the negative."